mindset-elevation/luxury-lifestyle-site/README.md

 This project is configured for deployment on Vercel:

 1. **Install dependencies and run locally** (optional).
 In an environment with internet access, run `npm install` followed by `npm run dev`.
 2. **Commit your changes to GitHub**.
-Create a new repository and push the entire `luxury-site` folder.
+Create a new repository and push the entire `luxury-lifestyle-site` folder.
 3. **Deploy on Vercel**.
 In your Vercel dashboard, choose “New Project”, import your GitHub repository and use the default settings.
 Vercel will install dependencies and build the project automatically.
 4. **Set environment variables** (optional).
 If you configure analytics or other services, add the appropriate environment variables in Vercel’s settings.